-As noted in the report to DPC on 22 February 2017, the RPS only requires territorial authorities outside of Greater Christchurch to manage subdivision in relation to coastal hazards.
+As noted in the report to DPC on 22 February 2017, the CRPS only requires territorial authorities outside of Greater Christchurch to manage subdivision in relation to coastal hazards.
 For all other activities the RCEP remains the statutory plan.

-5.0 Coastal hazard screening assessment
+5.0 North Rakaia Huts future coastal hazard assessment

-In line with the "regional-hazard screening" process recommended in the MfE Guidance to identify areas where further investigation is warranted, Environment Canterbury have undertaken a high-level, coastal hazard-exposure screening assessment for the Selwyn District coastline, entitled A coastal hazard screening assessment for Selwyn District (the screening assessment) and attached as Appendix G to this report.
-Its purpose is to summarise the existing knowledge of contemporary and future coastal hazards in the District and to determine whether any additional information or more detailed assessments may be required to inform the DPR process.
+In line with the "regional-hazard screening" process recommended in the MfE Guidance to identify areas where further investigation is warranted, Environment Canterbury undertook a high-level, coastal hazard-exposure screening assessment for the Selwyn District coastline, entitled A coastal hazard screening assessment for Selwyn District (the screening assessment) and attached as Appendix F to this report.
+It summarises the existing knowledge of contemporary and future coastal hazards in the District and identified that the coastline fronting the north Rakaia Huts hāpua, due to future climate change, needs to be treated differently than the open coastline of the District due to river and coastal process interactions.